KoenZomers/KeePassOneDriveSync/README.md

 ## Latest Version

-Version 2.0.1.0 - January 5, 2018
+Version 2.0.1.0 - January 11, 2018

-- Upgraded KoenZomers.OneDrive.Api to v2.0.4.0 which has support for using items shared from other OneDrive drives
+- Upgraded KoenZomers.OneDrive.Api to v2.1.0.0 which has support for using items shared from other OneDrive drives
+- Added a tab "Shared with me" to the OneDrive location picker dialog which allows you to open a KeePass database from or save it to a location on another OneDrive Personal or OneDrive for Business site which has been shared with you.
+Please note that due to a bug in the OneDrive for Business v2 File API it only works with OneDrive for Business sites if you use the Microsoft Graph API which is recommended anyway.
+This feature is not available if you use the OneDrive for Business option in the storage type selection box.
+[Request #43](../../issues/43)

 Version 2.0.0.1 - January 2, 2018